 Embroidered metallic lace skull cap, 1920s.
 By the late 1920s, the bell shaped cloche was pared down (streamlined modernism) even more to become a skull cap.
 The lace cobweb pattern creates a delicate filigree effect, as mysterious as it is beautiful.
 The embroidered chenille flowers add a three-dimensional quality.
 This treasure of textile art has a mellow beauty not found in modern synthetics.

 Embroidered tulle/Irish crochet flapper dress, c.1926.
 The winsome dress is embellished with raised floral embroidery, decorative crocheted ball buttons, and bands of pale beige Irish crochet lace.
 I love the fluttery lace faux sleeves.
 The dress slips on without closures.
 The simple shape of the dress is contemporary; the detailing has the distinctive charm of an antique original.

 Fortuny stenciled velvet jacket, 1930s.
 Never before on the market, the regal jacket is hand stenciled with a Renaissance-style pattern in gold pigments.
 Here is the subtle shading found in Renaissance frescoes.
-The short boxy style is meant to be worn open without closures.
-It features wide sleeves, a stand-up shawl collar, and thin shoulder pads.
+With wide sleeves and a stand-up shawl collar, the short boxy style is meant to be worn open without closures.
 A Fortuny stenciled velvet outer garment is even more rare than a Delphos gown.